Getting Started with Protopasta

 Printer-specific Considerations

-Matching hardware with process and material for a positive experience is not always straight-forward, but Protopasta can work for you!
+While matching hardware with process and material for a positive experience is not always straight-forward, Protopasta can work for you!
 Qualify, manage, and maintain your process with known hardware, settings, and materials.
 Be careful when changing variables.
 Please consider this PDF for a better printing experience.

 Need more help?
 Consider typical pitfalls and fixes below.